New 20-Year LIFT Loan Proposed for LMI First-Time Homebuyers

 New 20-Year LIFT Loan Program for Low- and Moderate-Income First-Time Homebuyers Increases Affordability and Ability to Build Equity.

-Senators Mark R. Warner, (D-Va.), Chris Van Hollen, (D-Md)., Rev. Raphael Warnock, (D-Ga.), Jon Ossoff, (D-Ga.), and Sen. Tim Kaine, (D-Va.), introduced the Low-Income First-Time Homebuyers Act that would create a new 20-year loan for first-time homebuyers whose median incomes were 120% or less than their area’s median income to help build equity more quickly.
+Senators Mark R. Warner, (D-Va.), Chris Van Hollen, (D-Md)., Rev. Raphael Warnock, (D-Ga.), Jon Ossoff, (D-Ga.), and Sen. Tim Kaine, (D-Va.), introduced the Low-Income First-Time Homebuyers Act (LIFT Loan) that would create a new 20-year loan for first-time homebuyers whose median incomes were 120% or less than their area’s median income to help build equity more quickly.

 Homeownership remains at the center of the American Dream and is the primary vehicle for building generational wealth.
 However, for too many Americans—particularly people of color—this dream has often been out of reach.
 The nation’s long history of redlining and systemic racism has disproportionately affected communities of color in their pursuit of owning a home.
 And the current affordable housing crisis has all but eliminated the opportunity to own a home for many BIPOC and LMI communities.